telliott99/MyUnix/brew2.rst

 **Homebrew:  formulae**

 Homebrew works with formula(s/ae) which are recipes for possibly building and then installing software.
-In the early days most things were built on the user's computer, now most things come pre-built and install in just a moment.

 The Formula Cookbook: